THOMASELOVE/431-classes-2024/projectA/plan_checklist.md

 1. You have followed the instructions in [Data Task 5](https://thomaselove.github.io/431-projectA-2024/data.html#data-task-5.-add-data-from-chr-2019-for-your-analysis-3-outcome) to include the 2019 version of your Analysis 3 outcome in your tibble.
 2. You have used left_join() to join the files.
 3. You have renamed the two variables (2024 version and 2019 version) appropriately.
-4. You have one or more complete English sentences describing what your code is doing.

 ### Element J. (Plan Section 8: Arranging and Saving the Analytic Tibble)

 1. You have arranged the variables in the order specified in [Data Task 6](https://thomaselove.github.io/431-projectA-2024/data.html#data-task-6.-re-order-variables-and-save-the-final-chr_2024-tibble).
 2. The resulting Rds file is saved to a file called `chr_2024_YOURNAME.Rds` where your name is substituted in for YOURNAME, and which is part of your Canvas submission.
-3. You make no changes to the tibble after Section 8.

 ### Element K. (Plan Section 9: Print the Tibble)